websivustot/healthandfit/README.md

 This project's aim is to learn modern web-technologies such as JS, Node JS, React JS, Redux, MongoDB and related libraries.
 See the last version in the "**development**" branch.

+Front-end is implemented on React JS with Redux pattern.
+Back-end is REST API which implemented on Node JS with Express middleware and MongoDB database.

 The following libraries and tools were used in the project:

 * Visual Studio Code IDE